It’s the early 1990s and you, the decision-maker for a hip fashion outlet, have a big decision to make:

 Marketing data also enables faster identification of the product life cycle.
 This means the purchasing team doesn’t have to make one big order for the season; they can place a smaller order, analyse the data, then place their second order in time to still benefit from the rest of the season.

-ROI Hunter collects product-level data from your channels, integrating it with your catalog and combining all the data into one accessible dashboard.
+ROI Hunter collects product-level performance data from your channels, integrating it with your catalogue and combining all the data into one accessible dashboard.
 From here, the purchasing team can find marketing data in real time, giving them the speed and flexibility needed to stay on top of the market.
-Take a look at our product marketing platform guide if you’re interested in learning more about the benefits of connecting product-level data.
+Take a look at our Product Performance Management (PPM) platform page if you’re interested in learning more about the benefits of connecting product performance data.